Traffic Distributions and Independence II: Universal Constructions for Traffic Spaces: Introduction

+In other words, the free product of traffic space leads to the tensor product, Boolean product or the free product of the probability spaces, depending on the way the $*$-distribution and the traffic distribution of our random variables are linked.
+It corresponds to three different types of traffic that we will define in Section~\ref{Sec:three_types_traffics} : the traffics of free, tensor, or Boolean types.
+Interestingly, we also see that the last notions of monotone and anti-monotone independence (see \cite{Mu2002,Mu2003}) appear to describe the relations between traffics of different types when they are traffic independent.
+We sum up the non-commutative independences which follows from traffic independence in Figure~\ref{Fig:Triangle}.

-The rest of the article is organized as follows.
-In section \ref{Sec:SpacesOfTraffics} we first recall the definition of algebraic spaces of traffics and define non-algebraic ones.
-Then we recall the definition of traffic independence.
-In Section \ref{Sec:FreeProd} we define the free product of spaces of traffics.
-We state therein the new characterization of traffic independence and prove Theorem \ref{Th:PosFreeProd}.
-In Section \ref{Sec:CanonicalExtension}, we prove Theorem \ref{MainTh} on the canonical extension of $^*$-probability spaces and Theorem \ref{Th:Matrices} on the distribution of traffics of unitarily invariant matrices.
+{\bf Organization of the monograph:} In the rest of this introduction, we first recall the definitions of algebraic traffic spaces and traffic independence.
+Part I is dedicated to general facts on traffics.
+In Section \ref{Sec:NaturalCha} we introduce an equivalent definition of traffic independence.
+In Section \ref{Sec:PdtTrafSp} we define the free product of traffic spaces and prove Theorem \ref{Th:PosFreeProd}.
+Part II is devoted to particular types of traffics, starting with the so-called unitarily invariant traffics that are introduced and described in Section \ref{Sec:GeneralUnitTraffic} and \ref{Sec:UISCMC}.
+Theorem \ref{Th:Matrices} on unitarily invariant matrices is proved in Section \ref{Sec:AsymUImatrices}.
+In Section \ref{section:Canonical_construction}, we prove Theorem \ref{MainThfree} on the canonical extension of $^*$-probability spaces via traffics of free type.
+In Section \ref{Sec:three_types_traffics}, we investigate the canonical extensions of tensor and Boolean type, and prove Theorems \ref{MainThtensor} and \ref{MainThBoolean}.